scrayosnet/xenos/README.md

 ## Getting started

+> [!WARNING]
+> Xenos is under active development and may experience breaking changes until the first version is released.
+After that
+> version, breaking changes will be performed in adherence to [Semantic Versioning][semver-docs]

 Once this project is ready, information about how to run Xenos will be published here.
 Stay tuned!

 ## Reporting Security Issues